cbite/EncapsulationStudy/CellProfilerPipeline/Readme.md

-CellProfiler pipeline used to analyze the TopoChip images (segmentation + obtaining numerical output)
+CellProfiler pipeline used to analyze the TopoChip images (segmentation + obtaining numerical output).
+The preprocessing pipeline consists of costum written matlab files that should be executed before the cellprofiler run.